Sayfuddin-Naeem/green-earth/README.md

     2. forEach(): forEach is a method of array, which perform some task on each array element by applying a callback function.
 It does not return a new array.
 It can modify the original array.
     <br/>
     3. filter(): filter is a method of array, which creates new array based on condition by applying a callback function.
 It return a new filtered array.
 It does not modify the original array.

 ---

 ### 3) What are arrow functions in ES6? <br/>

 #### Ans:
+    Arrow functions: It is a shorter and cleaner way of define a function in javascript.
+It is different some cases than normal function.
+It does not has own this binding and prototype property.
+It does not have arguments object.
+It does not able to perform as constructor.

+    Example - const add = (a, b) => a+b ;

 ---

 ### 4) How does destructuring assignment work in ES6? <br/>

 #### Ans:
+    Destructuring: Destructuring is a way of unpacking values from array or object into different variables easily and shortly.Array destructuring is extracted values by position.
+Object destructuring is extracted values by property name.
+It supports default values, renaming, nesting and rest operator.

 ---